WebAssembly/spec/spectec/test-prose/TEST.md

 Catch_ok/catch
 - the catch clause (CATCH x l) is valid if:
-  - the tag type C.TAGS[x] is defined in the context.
+  - the tag type C.TAGS[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TAGS[x] is the composite type (FUNC t* -> [])
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - the value type sequence t* matches C.LABELS[l].

 Catch_ok/catch_ref
 - the catch clause (CATCH_REF x l) is valid if:
-  - the tag type C.TAGS[x] is defined in the context.
+  - the tag type C.TAGS[x] exists.
   - The :ref:`expansion <aux-expand-deftype>` of C.TAGS[x] is the composite type (FUNC t* -> [])
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - the value type sequence t* :: [(REF EXN)] matches C.LABELS[l].

 Catch_ok/catch_all
 - the catch clause (CATCH_ALL l) is valid if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - the value type sequence [] matches C.LABELS[l].

 Catch_ok/catch_all_ref
 - the catch clause (CATCH_ALL_REF l) is valid if:
-  - the result type C.LABELS[l] is defined in the context.
+  - the result type C.LABELS[l] exists.
   - the value type sequence [(REF EXN)] matches C.LABELS[l].

 Instr_ok/nop